U.S. Justice Department subpoenas Taro over generic drug pricing

 "Taro intends to respond to the subpoena and otherwise cooperate with the Department of Justice investigation," the company said in the filing.

-Spokesmen for Taro and the Justice Department could not be immediately reached on Sunday for comment.
+A spokesman for Taro could not be immediately reached on Sunday for comment.
+A Justice Department spokesman declined to comment.

 Taro is the maker of many popular generic over-the-counter ointments, including antibiotic pain relief and Hydrocortisone creams used to relieve itching and minor skin rashes.